Euro zone government bonds hold gains after powerful rally

 Data on Wednesday showed that U.S. inflation was 3% in June, the slowest rate since March 2021.
 That raised hopes that global central banks may not have to raise interest rates much further, causing bond yields to fall sharply.

-Italy's 10-year yield IT10YT=RR was down 1 bp at 4.144% on Friday after sliding 27 bps over the previous two sessions.
+Italy's 10-year yield IT10YT=RR was up 1 bp at 4.166% on Friday after sliding 27 bps over the previous two sessions.
 The bond is often seen as a benchmark for the euro zone's more indebted countries.

 "We are firmly of the view that we have seen the peaks in the yields of the major government bonds at the 10-year part of the curve, bar the UK," said Alexander Pelteshki, co-manager of the Aegon Strategic Bond Fund, in emailed comments.